perrystephenson/midas/README.md

 [Developing Data Science Hygiene](./Documentation/DevelopingDSH.md) - the process I went through when developing the above document.

+[Understanding Text Mining](./Documentation/UnderstandingTextMining.md) - a review of the set of text mining techniques which are currently available.

 ## R Packages of Interest

 [text2vec](https://cran.r-project.org/web/packages/text2vec/)